 How many days in Kraków?

 We spent 4 days in Kraków, exploring the Old Town’s many attractions as well as being able to take a trip from Krakow to Auschwitz.
 This gave us plenty of time to not only explore the Jewish Quarter of Krakow but simply wander and enjoy the city.

 We were a stone’s throw away from the old city on Dluga which leads directly into State Miasto or Old Town.
 We stayed just outside Old Town which can get expensive depending on the season.
 Where we were located was within the Kleparz District.
 This area sits just to the north of the Old Town and the park “walls” that surround the Old Town area from our apartment it took 15 minutes to walk to the main square.

 The best areas to stay in Krakow

-Old Town (Stare Miasto) this is Krakow’s historical centre where you will find the restaurants, coffee shops, bars and some beautiful architecture and sites.
-A great place to stay because of its prxomity to pretty much everything.
+Old Town (Stare Miasto) is Krakow’s historical centre where you will find restaurants, coffee shops, bars and some beautiful architecture and sites.
+A great place to stay because of its proximity to pretty much everything.
 It is also one of the more expensive areas for hotels and accommodation.